 German forecasters cut 2019 growth outlook to 0.5%

-BERLIN (AP) — A group of leading think-tanks is joining the government and others in cutting its growth outlook for the German economy, predicting that output will expand by only 0.5% this year and 1.1% in 2020.
+BERLIN (AP) — A group of leading think tanks joined the German government and others in cutting its economic forecast for the country on Wednesday, predicting that output will expand only 0.5% this year and 1.1% in 2020.

-The economic institutes' forecast Wednesday was down from their prediction in spring that the economy — Europe's biggest — would grow by 0.8% this year and 1.8% in 2020.
+The economic institutes forecast that growth will pick up to 1.4% in 2021.
+Their outlook was down from their prediction in spring that the economy, Europe's biggest, would grow by 0.8% this year and 1.8% in 2020.
+Last year, GDP expanded by 1.5%.

 The economy contracted slightly in the second quarter and is widely believed to have shrunk further in the just-concluded third quarter, which would put it in a technical recession.

-The think-tanks pointed to political uncertainty such as trade tensions and the risk of a no-deal Brexit; declining global demand for investment goods such as factory machinery in which Germany specializes; and "structural changes" in the auto industry.
+The think tanks pointed to political uncertainty such as trade tensions and the risk of a no-deal Brexit; declining global demand for investment goods such as factory machinery that Germany specializes in exporting; and "structural changes" in the important auto industry.

+As things stand, there is no sign of a "deep economic crisis" and no need for the kind of extensive stimulus package drawn up a decade ago during the financial crisis, said Claus Michelsen of the Berlin-based DIW research institute.

+But he cautioned that the government would be wrong to stick to its policy of keeping the budget balanced just for the sake of it.
+"Saving into a downturn exacerbates the problems," he said.